rumca-js/sdl-Keyboard-Master/README.md

 Each particular section should be as closed entity as possible.
 There might be some exceptions (like music from the intro could encompass the menu also).

 # Implementation
-This program is written in SDL2, on Linux Mint.
+This program is written in SDL2.
-Uses the following SDL2 libraries:
+Uses the following libraries:
  - SDL2
  - SDL2_image
  - SDL2_ttf
  - SDL2_mixer
+ - libgif
+ - libconfig++

 Developped using eclipse.